Igors78/Libftprintf_test_base/README.md

 ## Usage

+- Disable flags for compiler if it complaints about NULL passing with %s

 - `make main` to compile mandatory part test
 - `./a.out` to run test
 - First output is from your ft_printf